 There are many different types of simulated diamonds, all of which vary in composition, quality, and appearance.
 Below are some of the most common stones.

-- Quartz, sometimes called rock crystal or Herkimer diamonds.
+- Quartz, is sometimes called rock crystal or Herkimer diamonds.
 This is a very common, naturally occurring mineral.
 It comes in a range of colors and is often slightly cloudy.

 - Leaded glass or crystal.
 This is a man-made material, with beautiful clarity.
 But it is very easy to break, chip, or crack.